hed-standard/hed-specification/docs/source/07_Library_schemas.md

 ## 7.2.
 Schema namespaces

-As part of the HED annotation process, users must associate a standard HED schema with their datasets.
+As part of the HED annotation process, users must associate one or more HED schemas with their datasets.
-Users may also include tags from an arbitrary number of additional library schemas.
-For each library schema used to annotate a data recording, the user must associate a local name with the appropriate library schema name and version.
-Each library must be associated with a distinct local name within a recording annotations.
+If multiple schemas are used, users must define a local prefix for each additional schema and prefix the tags from each of these additional schemas by their respective prefix in annotations.
-The local names should be strictly alphanumeric with no blanks or punctuation.
+The local names should be strictly alphabetic with no blanks or punctuation.

 The user must pass information about the library schema and their associated local names to processing functions.
 HED uses a standard method of identifying namespace elements by prefixing